Band of Blue Home

 He also served as the SCBDA State Marching Committee Chairman for eight years and is currently serving

-Nick Infinger, a native of Harleyville, SC is in his second year with the Colleton County Band Program.
-He holds the Bachelor of Music Education degree from the University of South Carolina.
+Nick Infinger, is the Associate Director of Bands for the Colleton County High School Band of Blue and Director of the Colleton County Junior Band and Middle School Bands.
+Mr. Infinger is a native of Harleyville, SC is in his ninth year with the Colleton County Band Program.
+He holds the Bachelor of Music Education degree from the University of South Carolina and a master’s degree in Education Administration from Grand Canyon University.
 He is a member of Music Educators National Conference, South Carolina Music Educators Association, The International Trumpet Guild, and the South Carolina Band Directors Association.

 During Mr. Infinger's time at USC, he was a member of the USC Symphonic Band, USC Concert Band, USC Marching Band, USC Trumpet Ensemble and the USC Left Band Big Band.
 Mr. Infinger was a featured soloist with the USC Marching Band.
 He has performed for President George W. Bush and the past 3 South Carolina governors.